Senior Caregiving Blog

 The one downside to this is that the independence and luxury offered by these facilities come with a price.
 Not only do you have to buy or rent the house in most cases, but you have to pay a monthly fee on top of that.
 That being said, ultimately any type of facility is going to be costly.

-Also, these aren’t regulated, so the employees can legally get away with more than those at most facilities.
+Also, these independent living neighborhoods aren’t regulated, so the employees can legally get away with more than those at most other facilities.

 Assisted Living Communities